IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

      - I ran this code on my local C environment and it ran without errors!
 Ofcourse I had to fix the first line (which was incomplete) as `#include <stdio.h>`

+   **NOTE**: AI-generated content may vary and may not always provide consistent answers.
+Your response may be different than what I got.<br>
    Feel free to explore and try out more scenarios!

 ### Generate SQL query